container-storage-interface/spec/spec.md

 ##### `CreateSnapshot`, `DeleteSnapshot`, `ListSnapshots`

-The plugin-generated `snapshot_id` is a REQUIRED field for the `DeleteSnapshot` RPC, as opposed to the CO-generated snapshot `name` that is REQUIRED for the `CreateSnapshot` RPC: these fields MAY NOT contain the same value.
+The plugin-generated `snapshot_id` is a REQUIRED field for the `DeleteSnapshot` RPC, as opposed to the CO-generated snapshot `name` that is REQUIRED for the `CreateSnapshot` RPC.
-Therefore the CO-generated snapshot `name` specified in `CreateSnapshot` SHALL NOT be used as a filter to query a snapshot by calling `ListSnapshots`.
-Instead the plugin-generated `snapshot_id` SHALL be used as a filter to query a snapshot by calling `ListSnapshots`.
 If a `CreateSnapshot` operation times out, leaving the CO without an ID with which to reference a snapshot, and the CO also decides that it no longer needs/wants the snapshot in question then the CO MAY choose one of the following paths:

 1. Execute the `ListSnapshots` RPC to possibly obtain a snapshot ID that may be used to execute a `DeleteSnapshot` RPC; upon success execute `DeleteSnapshot`.